 photo source: Wikimedia Commons

-The city is home to the oldest public building in America, the Palace of the Governors and the country’s oldest community celebration, the Santa Fe Fiesta, which was first celebrated in 1712 as a way to commemorate the Spanish reconquest of New Mexico in 1692.
-Santa Fe was first designated as the capital city of the territory in 1610 and was never moved even after New Mexico became a state.
+The city is home to the oldest public building in America, the Palace of the Governors — one of the oldest buildings in America — and the country’s oldest community celebration, the Santa Fe Fiesta.
+The Fiesta was first celebrated in 1712 as a way to commemorate the Spanish reconquest of New Mexico in 1692.

 2. Jamestown, Virginia – Est. 1607